CameronBodine/PINGMapper/docs/FileStructure.md

 ....
 ```

-## 3) DAT File Structure
+## 3 DAT File Structure
 The `DAT` file contains metadata that applies to the sonar recording.
 It includes information related water type specified on the sonar unit, the Unix date and time when the sonar recording began, geographic location where the recording began, name of the recording, number of sonar records, and length of the recording.
 The size (in bytes) of the `DAT` file varies by Humminbird&reg; model (and potentially firmware).
-The following section indicate the offset from start of the `DAT` file and description of the data.
+The following sections indicate the offset from start of the `DAT` file and description of the data for each model.

-### 3.1) 9xx/11xx/Helix/Solix Series
+### 3.1 9xx/11xx/Helix/Solix Series

+The `DAT` file structure is the same for the 9xx, 11xx, Helix, and Solix series models.

+**DAT Structure**

 | Name              | Offset (9xx, 11xx, Helix) | Offset (Solix) | Description |
 | ----------------- | ------------------------- | -------------- | ----------- |